With SiteTree you can add to your WordPress website…

 SiteTree can build and maintain a dynamic and human-readable XML Sitemap with whatever kind of WordPress Post Type.

-The XML Sitemap generated by SiteTree supports the inclusion of images' links and captions for posts and pages that have images attached.
+The XML Sitemap generated by SiteTree supports the inclusion of images' links and captions for posts, pages and custom posts that have images attached.

 It's a self-updating HTML5 Site Map that SiteTree lets you set up and customise in no time to create a plain collection of posts for a blog, a hierarchical list of pages for a business website, an index of recipes for a cooking blog or any sort of human-visible listing you need for your WordPress website.